When Emma Falls in Love

 "When Emma Falls in Love" (Note: Officially titled "When Emma Falls in Love (Taylor's Version) (From the Vault)") is a song written and recorded by the American singer-songwriter Taylor Swift from her third re-recorded album, Speak Now (Taylor's Version) (2023).
 It is one of the album's "From the Vault" tracks that were intended for but excluded from her third studio album, Speak Now (2010).
-An indie pop song produced by Swift and Aaron Dessner, "When Emma Falls in Love" begins as a gentle ballad before building up to its chorus.
+An indie pop and country pop ballad produced by Swift and Aaron Dessner, "When Emma Falls in Love" begins with a gentle production before building up to its chorus.
 The lyrics are about the narrator's experience of watching a friend fall in and out of love and her admiration for that friend.

 Most critics who reviewed the album had positive comments on the track, while one found it cloying.
 Commercially, "When Emma Falls in Love" peaked at number 36 on the Billboard Global 200 and entered the charts in Australia, Canada, New Zealand, and the United States.
 It received a gold certification in Brazil.